MediaArea/MediaConch/DesignNarrative.md

 ### Policy Checker

-For each format addressed through a conformance checker MediaArea will create a vocabulary list of technical metadata and contextual descriptions.
+For each format addressed through a implementation checker MediaArea will create a vocabulary list of technical metadata and contextual descriptions.
 Additionally MediaArea will define a list of operators to enable various comparators between the actual technical metadata and the user-provided expected metadata.
 Such defined language will allow users to make policy check expressions such as:

 - FFV1.gop_size MUST_EQUAL "1"
 - FFV1.slice_crc MUST_BE_ENABLED